fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 - The code implements an EVM interpreter
 - It is self-contained and does not rely on additional libraries
-- We have modified EOSIO/eos and EOSIO/eosio.cdt to support keccak256 and other cryptographic primitives natively
+- We have modified EOSIO/eos and EOSIO/eosio.cdt to support keccak256 and other cryptographic primitives as intrinsics
 - We have increased EOSIO/eos `maximum_call_depth` in order to accommodate the EVM call stack limit of 1024
 - The current curve BN256 code is not optmized for production and could run significantly faster if optimized

 Regarding the technical requirements:

 - Current block number returned is the one provided by `eosio::tapos_block_num()`, as no other alternative was found in the EOSIO platform documentation
-- CHAIN_ID is hardcoded but can be modified by editting the interpreter [[evm.hpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2766)]
+- CHAIN_ID is hardcoded but can be modified by editting the `CHAIN_ID` constant of the interpreter [[evm.hpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2766)]
 - The implementation supports all releases of Ethereum based on the `forknumber()` method implemented by the contract [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L591)] and the `releaseforkblock` table hardcoded into the interpreter [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/src/evm.hpp#L2784)]
-- The current version of the `raw` action always check is the sender address has an EOSIO account associated, to relax this requirement for signed transactions please comment line 448 of [evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L448)
+- The current version of the `raw` action always check is the sender address has an EOSIO account associated (as understood from the requirements), to relax this requirement for signed transactions please comment line 448 of [[evm.cpp](https://github.com/simplensolid/D9ZB93LES8/blob/741b261ea8f91e3675956688a9920f884ad69ad8/contracts/evm/evm.cpp#L448)]
 - One can query an EVM account contents using the `inspect` action which takes a 160-bit address as argument

+Regarding EOSIO transaction time/cpu usage:

+- EOSIO imposes limits to transaction time and cpu usage, but the Technical Requirements fail to specify any desired behavior for when time or cpu parameters are exceeded
+- We tested our implementation with a 350ms limit which naturally rules out some valid EVM transactions that take too long to complete
+- Most tests in the test suite execute under 150ms
+- We did not conceive any mechanism to overcome EOSIO limitations in that regard as this was not clearly specified

 ### Source Code